Work

 Clarify

-Reduce ambiguity and create a shared understanding of the situation.
+Reduce ambiguity and build a shared understanding.

 Prioritize

-Determine where effort and investment should be focused.
+Decide where effort and investment should go.

 Move Forward